Summary

 A pile-on is defined as an argument or attack by a large group of people against one person or a much smaller group.

-Someone once said that the key to enjoying Twitter is to never be the person of the day.
+Someone once said that the key to enjoying Twitter is to never be the ‘main character’ of the day.

-By that, we can assume what they meant was to never be the person that everyone is piling on.
+By that, we can assume what they meant was to never be the person that said the ‘wrong thing, the person everyone is piling on.

-It’s happened many times but social media pile-ons are not fun and can cause real harm to people.
+It’s happened many times, and still happens all the time – but social media pile-ons are not ‘just social media’ and they can cause real harm to people.

 The power of the pile-on

 It can happen to a celebrity, a politician or just a normal person.
-Generally, they occur when a person has said or done something that is seen as problematic.
+Generally, they happen when a person has said or done something that is seen as problematic.

 The mental health effects